JoeLollo21/GSRI-SurveyReview/README.md

 ## Limitations
 This survey data is not fully representative of the GSRI participants:
-- In the 2022 survey, **49.5% of participants** (56 respondents out of 113 participants) responded across the two sessions, around half.
+- In the 2022 survey, **49.5% of participants** (56 respondents out of 113 workshop participants) responded across the two sessions.
 Despite this, the samples received do encompass the diverse disciplines, academic interests, and engagement styles of the participants.
 - In the 2021 survey, **only 38% of participants** responded, and the sample is mostly of students from the first session.
 This is a rather small sample size and is taken into consideration when working with the data.
 <br>
 It's tricky to work with this data as a result, because I'm not sure about the full spectrum of GSRI participants' responses and satisfaction.
 This is something to keep in mind.